Welcome to today's edition of the Rush 24-7 podcast.

 I'm holding it in my formerly nicotine-stained fingers.

-It's uh the inside uh uh insider advantage poll that's linked to it real clear politics.
+It's the insider advantage poll that's linked to it, real clear politics.

-Um try this out for Rick Santorum, uh former senator from Pennsylvania, believes that it would be the best thing to be happening would be for Rudy to win Florida, not Mitt.
+Rick Santorum, former senator from Pennsylvania, believes that it would be the best thing that happened would be for Rudy to win Florida, not Mitt.

 Because if Rudy doesn't win Florida, he'd put all his eggs in the Florida basket.

-If he doesn't win Florida, he may just, even if he doesn't get out, uh, what is he gonna do in Super Tuesday?
+If he doesn't win Florida, he may just, even if he doesn't get out, where's he going to do in Super Tuesday?

-Need Rudy to win Tuesday in the Florida primary, keeping him in a game, go to Super Tuesday, split the liberal vote, the Republican liberal and moderate Republican vote between Mc uh McCain and Rudy, and then Mitt wins big throughout Super Tuesday.
+Need Rudy to win Tuesday in the Florida primary, keeping him in the game, go to Super Tuesday, split the liberal vote, the Republican, liberal, and moderate Republican vote between McCain and Rudy, and then Mitt wins big throughout Super Tuesday.

 That's a theory.

-Now, this insider advantage poll is a Rasmussen poll out too.
+Now, this insider advantage poll is a Rasmussen poll out.

 Yeah, Rasmussen, before I get to this insider advantage, Rasmussen has Romney 27, McCain at 23, and Rudy picking up support.